takeuchuwa/pocket-tracker-be/README.md

 ### How to start up

-It's really easy to start up application with docker.
+It's really easy to start up service with docker.
 Just open root folder and type this commands.

 1. Build service